PARTY SESSION Q&A

 Is Amazing Animal Encounters the right animal encounter provider for you and your child's birthday party?

-If an animal has to be substituted or put away at a session or cannot be handled as much as you were hoping- it is not the fault of the handler or the animal.
-We will not be pressurised into forcing animals against their will or putting their safety or health at risk
+If an animal you were hoping for cannot come or is put away at a session or cannot be handled as much as you were hoping- it is not the fault of the handler or the animal.
+We will never be pressurised into putting animal safety, welfare or health at risk

 .
 The welfare of both animals and children come first at any session and we will conduct the session accordingly.
 We ask clients to respect our professional experience and judgment with children, young persons and animals.

 Q: "We want performing animals such as birds on mini bikes or those that perform tricks or displays as part of a show, are you suitable?"

 A: No. Performing animals in this day and age are no longer considered acceptable.
 We do not train our animals to 'perform'.
 Some animals respond to simple commands in order that we can keep everyone safe and remain in control of the animal.
 We prefer to call what we do 'sessions' as they are not what you could consider a 'show'

 Q: "I need an entertainer for my child's party to keep the children busy for a set amount of time while the parents sit back and have a chat.
 Are you suitable?"

 A: No. We are not 'entertainers'.
 While our sessions are enjoyable and fun the emphasis is on compassion and learning.
 We expect other adults to come and join in and to help manage the behaviour of their children.
 If you are looking for child minding, please look elsewhere.

 Q: "There are 30 children in my child's class and we need to invite everyone"